arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 A `String` is a sequence of characters.
 For instance, `"abc 123"` could be a `String` composed of the sequence of characters `'a'`, `'b'`, `'c'`, `' '`, `'1'`, `'2'`, `'3'`.

 `String`s are not a primitive data type in Java; they are instead objects.
 In fact, all data types in Java other than the eight primitives discussed earlier are objects.
-We will discuss the differences between objects and primitives shortly.
+We will discuss the differences between objects and primitives in the next lab.

 ## Literal Values

-Literal values are sequences of characters which represent values for different data types.
+Literal values are expressions which directly represent values for different data types without any evaluation necessary.
+For instance, `1` is an `int` literal, but `1+2` is not.

 ### Integer Literals

-`int`, `short` and `byte` literals are all an optional `+` or `-` sign followed by a a collection of digits.
+`int`, `short` and `byte` literals are all an optional `+` or `-` sign followed by a collection of digits.
 This should be somewhat intuitive; literal values for these three data types, meant to store integer values, are characters which represent integer values.

 Consider for example the three statements below: